 Find out the best ways to clean your phone.

 Storing it improperly

-Yes, mistakes can be made while storing it, not just using it, frustratingly enough.
+Yes, mistakes can be made while storing antibacterial wipes, not just using them, frustratingly enough.
 Specifically, make sure you close the packaging so that the wipes aren’t exposed to open air.
 “Most of the time, they have alcohol as a disinfectant method,” says Dr. Nidhi Ghildayal, PhD, a researcher with a focus on infectious diseases.
 “If you leave them open, the alcohol will dry out and your wipes will become useless.”
 Likewise, don’t use a dried-up wipe on a surface; if it’s dried up it’s lost most of its cleaning power and will be ineffective.

 Using it on wood

-Someone forgot to use a coaster?
+Too late?
 Find out how to remove water stains from wood.

 Using it on visibly dirty surfaces

-On the other hand, follow these cleaning tips that actually work!
+Check out more cleaning tips that actually work!